-Replacing your old anchor chain for new isn’t as straight forward as you might think.
-Use this New Anchor Chain Checklist to ensure you get the right chain for your gypsy.
+Replacing your old anchor chain with a new one isn’t as straightforward as you might think.
+Use this Checklist to ensure you get the correct chain for your gypsy.

-Make sure to purchase our ‘Checklists For Sailors’ guide to get loads of blueprints for boating success.
-Check the guide out here.
+Make sure to purchase our ‘Checklists For Sailors’ guide to get loads more checklists and blueprints for boating success.
+Check the guide out Checklists For Sailors.

 NEW ANCHOR CHAIN CHECKLIST